 - Fostering mission to the larger community

 Each week, youth in grades five and up serve as acolytes and help lead our weekly worship.
 New acolytes are always welcome, and training is on-going.
-Contact Doug Tillberg at 499-6008 if you are interested.
+Contact Harper Bathel if you are interested.
 Occasionally, older youth are also invited to serve as lay readers and chalice bearers, either on a regular rotation or for special services like the Christmas Pageant.
-Additionally, young people with musical or vocal ability periodically perform during our worship services; Richard Rigg coordinates that ministry and can be reached at 487-3655.
+Additionally, young people with musical or vocal ability periodically perform during our worship services; Richard Rigg coordinates that ministry and can be reached at email@example.com.

 SUNDAY MORNING OPPORTUNITIES

-Our youth are invited from September to May, from 9:15 - 10 a.m., to participate in the Adult Forum which covers various faith-based topics in the Auditorium.
-Youth are also welcome to volunteer with one of the three children’s classes during Sunday School, work in the nursery during the 10:15 a.m. service, be a shepherd in Children’s Chapel, be a leader in our children’s choir, or a youth leader with VBS.
+Our youth are invited from September to May, from 9 - 10 a.m., to participate in the Adult Forum which covers various faith-based topics in White Hall.
+Youth are also welcome to volunteer with our children’s offerings, be a leader in our children’s choir, or a youth leader with VBS.
 These wonderful opportunities will earn you community service hours.
 Applications to volunteer with our children’s offerings are available.

 Every two years at St. Andrew's high school students are invited to become adult members of the church through our Confirmation program.
 These teenagers study the Bible, learn the history of the Church, and explore the implications of discipleship through discussions, videos, field trips, and guest speakers.
 Our last program also consisted of a mentor relationship in which the confirmands met monthly with an adult in the church for discussion and guidance.
 At the end of the course, students are welcomed to decide on their own if they would like to take the step of Confirmation.
-This offering will resume in January of 2019.
-Please e-mail Harper Lewis Bathel to register at email@example.com.
+This program will be offered again in 2023.
+Please e-mail Harper Bathel to register.

 EYC (EPISCOPAL YOUTH COMMUNITY) YOUTH GROUP

-The primary fellowship in our youth program is the Episcopal Youth Community (EYC), comprised of young people in grades 6-12 who gather usually on Sunday evenings for the purpose of fellowship and fun, service to church and community, prayer, and spiritual nurturing.
+The primary fellowship in our youth program is the Episcopal Youth Community (EYC), comprised of young people in grades 6-12 who gather typically on Sunday afternoons or evenings for the purpose of fellowship and fun, service to church and community, prayer, and spiritual nurturing.
+We provide in-person and virutal offerings.
 New members and friends are always welcome.